maxhoffmann/old-maximilianhoffmann.com/article/placeholder-selectors/_placeholder-selectors.md

 	margin-right: 20px;
 }</code></pre>

-To save some bytes or to prevent other developers from using the basic tile class without a color, we could also remove it from the compiled CSS.
+To save some bytes or to prevent other developers from using the basic tile class without a color, we could also remove it from the compiled <abbr>CSS</abbr>.

 ### Using Placeholder Selectors